Home > Blog Posts > How to Check Your Credit Score Online & 6 Reasons to Whip Your Credit Score Into Shape

 3. Easier renting

-Landlords, just like banks and employers, can use your credit score to determine your trustworthiness.
-With so many people vying for a single rental, having bad credit will make you stick out like a sore thumb.
+Landlords, like banks and lenders, can use your credit score to determine your financial reliability.
+With so many people competing for a single rental, having bad credit may be a deciding factor against you.
 A history of missed payments doesn’t bode well for paying rent regularly, and even if your bank balance is healthy, you could still lose out.

 4. Improved home loan rates